Lindsey Buckingham: 1983–1986: Go Insane and other solo projects

-In 1983 he wrote and performed the songs "Holiday Road" and "Dancin' Across the USA" for the film National Lampoon's Vacation.
-"Holiday Road" was released as a single, and reached No. 82 on Billboard's Hot 100.

-In 1984, after ending his 7-year relationship with Carol Ann Harris, he released his second solo studio album, Go Insane.
+In 1983, he wrote and performed the songs "Holiday Road" and "Dancin' Across the USA" for the film National Lampoon's Vacation.
+"Holiday Road" was released as a single and reached No. 82 on Billboard's Hot 100.In 1984, after ending his 7-year relationship with Carol Ann Harris, he released his second solo studio album, Go Insane.
 The title track was a modest hit, reaching No. 23 on the Hot 100.
 In 2008, he revealed the title track was about his post-breakup relationship with Stevie Nicks; however, Harris claimed in her memoir Storms that the song was written about her breakup with Buckingham.
-The last track of the album, "D. W. Suite", was a tribute to the late Beach Boys drummer Dennis Wilson, a close friend of Fleetwood Mac who was briefly engaged to Christine McVie.
+The last track of the album, "D.W.
+Suite", was a tribute to the late Beach Boys drummer Dennis Wilson, a close friend of Fleetwood Mac who was in a romantic relationship with Christine McVie.
 Also that year, Buckingham played guitars and sang harmony vocals on the track "You Can't Make Love" from Don Henley's second solo studio album Building the Perfect Beast.

 The next year, Buckingham performed on USA for Africa's fundraising single, "We Are the World".
-In 1986 he co-wrote "Since You've Gone" for Belinda Carlisle's debut solo studio album, Belinda.
+In 1986, he co-wrote "Since You've Gone" for Belinda Carlisle's debut solo studio album, Belinda.
 He did other soundtrack work, including the song "Time Bomb Town" from Back to the Future (1985).
 Buckingham played all of the instruments on the track except drums, which were played by Michael Huey.

 1987: Tango In the Night and departure from Fleetwood Mac

-Buckingham’s fifth studio album with Fleetwood Mac, Tango in the Night, was released in 1987.
+Buckingham's fifth studio album with Fleetwood Mac, Tango in the Night, was released in 1987.
 Buckingham had already released two solo studio albums and had given up much of the material for what would have been his third solo studio album for the project, including "Big Love", "Tango in the Night ", "Family Man", "You and I" and "Caroline".
 "Big Love", released as the first single from the album, became a top ten hit in the US and the UK.

 Propelled by a string of hit singles, Tango in the Night became the band's biggest studio album since Rumours a decade earlier.
 However, following its release, Buckingham left Fleetwood Mac largely because of his desire not to tour and the strain he was feeling within the band.
 "I needed to get some separation from Stevie especially because I don't think I'd ever quite gotten closure on our relationship," he said.
 "I needed to get on with the next phase of my creative growth and my emotional growth.
 When you break up with someone and then for the next 10 years you have to be around them and do for them and watch them move away from you, it's not easy."
 Fleetwood Mac continued without him, and Buckingham was replaced by two guitarists, Rick Vito and Billy Burnette.